pongasoft/re-mock/README.md

 - This project is released under the terms of the [Apache 2.0 license](LICENSE.txt)

-- This project uses the Rack extension SDK released under the [Rack Extension License agreement](RE_License.txt)
+- This project uses the Rack extension SDK released under the [Rack Extension License agreement](RE_License.txt).
+Note that the [API](external/ReasonStudios/JukeboxSDK_4.3.0/SDK/API) (2 header files) is included in this project.

 - This project includes [lua-cmake](https://github.com/lubgr/lua-cmake) released under an [MIT License](external/lua-cmake/LICENSE)